 The class fees for this class are being covered by a grant if your department serves a population under 10,000.
 If you fail to attend the class or cancel after 4 weeks from the start of the class, you or your sponsoring department may be billed the full tuition of the class.

 There are no prerequisites to taking this course

-If you are interested in having this course taught in your area, contact your regional representative or BRIAN BRAUER.
 If you are not sure who your regional representative is, take a look at this map.
 It is color coded by county.
 The regional representatives are listed below.

 Click on the city name for more details and registration optionsNo upcoming classes.